Fuzzy Classification Aggregation: Introduction

 A more general problem, where a group of individuals has to classify $m$ objects into $p$ different categories, has been considered by \citet{maniquet2016theorem}.
-In their work, they study the case where there are at least as many objects as categories, at least three categories and all the categories must be filled with at least one object.\footnote{This surjectivity condition becomes relevant, for example, in situations where $m$ workers have to be assigned to $p$ tasks, and no task can be left unassigned.} This aspect is combined with other three seemingly natural properties, namely Unanimity, which states that when all individuals make the same classification then the aggregate classification complies; Independence, which is the requirement that an object be classified by the aggregator in the same way at any two classification profiles if every individual classifies it equally in both profiles; and Non-Dictatorship, which requires that there is no individual such that her classification is always selected.
+In their work, they study the case where there are at least as many objects as categories, at least three categories and all the categories must be filled with at least one object.\footnote{This surjectivity condition becomes relevant, for example, in situations where $m$ workers have to be assigned to $p$ tasks, and no task can be left unassigned.
+It can also be seen as a sanity check of the classification process.
+For instance, consider a set of neural networks that is being trained to classify images into images of cats, dogs and rabbits.
+If a database with a large number of images of each of the three animals is used, then a neural network that fails to classify at least one image as a rabbit can be considered as not reliable. } This aspect is combined with three other seemingly natural properties, namely Unanimity, which states that when all individuals make the same classification then the aggregate classification complies; Independence, which is the requirement that an object be classified by the aggregator in the same way at any two classification profiles if every individual classifies it equally in both profiles; and Non-Dictatorship, which requires that there is no individual such that her classification is always selected.
 The result is that there is no aggregator satisfying these three conditions.
-Recently, \citet{cailloux2023classification} weaken the Unanimity axiom and find a weakening of the impossibility result that holds for $m\geq 3$ and $p\geq 2$, with the existence of an essential dictator.
+Recently, \citet{cailloux2023classification} weaken the Unanimity axiom and find a weakening of the impossibility result that holds for $m>p\geq 2$, with the existence of an essential dictator.
 This is an individual such that a permutation of her classification is always selected.
 They also characterize the unanimous and independent aggregators when $m=p=2$.

+The surjectivity condition in \citet{maniquet2016theorem}, turns out to be a rather demanding requirement.
+Without it, the impossibility result no longer holds, and many non-dictatorial aggregators satisfying Unanimity and Independence can be found in the literature \citep[see, for example,][]{kasher1997question}.